-The fair values of investments in OVCF and NVCF are not readily determinable and have been recorded at cost.
-Both OVCF and NVCF do not have a quoted market price in an active market.
-Subject to an impairment assessment policy, the Corporation may carry out periodic testing of fund investments to determine whether there has been another than temporary loss in value that would indicate impairment.
+The fair values of investments in OVCF, NVCF and SUVF are not readily determinable and have been recorded at cost.
+OVCF, NVCF and SUVF do not have a quoted market price in an active market.
+Subject to an impairment assessment policy, the Corporation may carry out periodic testing of fund investments to determine whether there has been an other than temporary loss in value that would indicate impairment.
 If the investment is determined to be impaired, it is written down to the new carrying value and the resulting impairment loss is recognized immediately in the statements of operations and changes in accumulated operating surplus.

 The co-investments made in OETF are recorded at cost, which represents fair value at the time of acquisition.
-Investments that are quoted in an active market are measured at fair value at the statements of financial position dates.
-Any unrealized gain or loss at these dates is recognized in the statements of remeasurement gains and losses until the investment is derecognized or other than temporarily impaired.
-All other OETF investments are measured at cost or amortized cost.
+Investments in OETF that are quoted in an active market are measured at fair value at the statements of financial position dates.
+Any unrealized gain or loss at these dates is recognized in the statements of remeasurement gains and losses until the investment is derecognized in which the gain or loss is recognized in the statement of operations and changes in accumulated operating surplus.
+All other investments in OETF are measured at cost or amortized cost.
 As part of the reporting process to the Province of Ontario, the Corporation is required to carry out periodic valuations of OETF investments to determine whether there has been an other than temporary loss in value that would indicate impairment.
 If the investments are determined to be impaired, they are written down to the new carrying value and the impairment expense is recognized immediately in the statements of operations and changes in accumulated operating surplus.
 Furthermore, to the extent that a security held in OETF represents a compound financial instrument with an embedded derivative, such as an equity conversion option, the value of that derivative at acquisition should be measured at fair value unless that derivative is linked to and must be settled by delivery of unquoted equity instruments, in which case, the derivative would be required to be measured at cost.
 For derivatives classified to the fair value category, value is first determined by referencing a quoted price in an active market, or in the absence of this, by applying a suitable valuation technique.